v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 └           0x00401167      0f05           syscall
 ```
 So far so good - the program calls `vuln()` then calls the `exit` system call
-with return code `0`.
+with the exit code `0`.
 If you are looking for an easy reference for the ABI
 [bookmark
 this](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/constants/syscalls.md).